slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Then why would you be any different?
 Curious as to why the other person disagrees.

 <!--
+“The things we see every day are the things we never see at all. -- G.K.
+Chesterton

 2. Understand the Effect of Your Childhood Conditioning The first step to changing this conditioning is to simply become aware of it.
 So take the time now to truly understand what your beliefs and patterns are in every area of life.